EarthyScience/FAIRSenDD/website/docs/pricing.md

 # Pricing

 This project is creating free and open-source software under the MIT license.
-There are plenty of ways to run the workflow locally after downloading the [data](/background-gfm.html#data).
+There are plenty of ways to run the workflow locally after downloading the [data](background.html#data).
-However, the workflow can also be executed with [openEO at EODC](https://editor.openeo.org/?server=openeo.eodc.eu%2Fopeneo%2F1.2.0%2F) by enabling experimental processes and searching for 'rqadeforestation'.
+However, the workflow can also be executed using [openEO at EODC](https://editor.openeo.org/?server=openeo.eodc.eu%2Fopeneo%2F1.2.0%2F) by enabling experimental processes and searching for 'rqadeforestation'.

 ## Price calculator

 Please enter the spatio-temporal extent to be processed.
 The price will be estimated automatically.
 Resource estimations were based on the following assumptions:

 - Sentinel-1 Sigma0 collection at 20m resolution in Equi7 projection